elixirschool/elixirschool/lessons/testing.md

 end
 ```

-To run our tests we use `mix test`.
+We can run our project's tests with `mix test`.
 If we do that now we should see an output similar to:

 ```bash
 Finished in 0.03 seconds (0.02s on load, 0.01s on tests)